ianhussey/simulation-course/README.md

 ## Licence

-All materials are public domain under a CC-0 1.0 licence.
-You may therefore use or modify these materials however you like.
+All materials are public domain under a CC BY 4.0 licence.
+You may therefore use or modify these materials however you like with attribution.

+## Citation

+Hussey (2024) Improving your statistical inferences through simulation studies in R. https://github.com/ianhussey/simulation-course.